albert97/Snippet_Tech/index.md

 ---

 <p>
   Welcome!
-My name is Albert, I am currently a physics graduate student in University of Cambridge.
-Here I built Sniper Tech to document the cutting edge technology I have been developing, the late night thoughts and most importantly paintings and photography.
+This is Sniper Tech where I documented the serie of work I have done, covering climate, geophysics, scientific computing, economics and sociology.
+For the list of work, pleaser refer to Work section, Blog documents a serie of late night thoughts, Code has a series of computational fluid dynamics codes and may be more....
 </p>

 <p>
-  There are three major sections, documenting the scientifc projects, some thoughts regarding to economics and sociology and MOST important Part -- Codes.
+Note: this site is not completed yet and I will continue building it.
+Please feel free to leave comments on anything (coding, ideas or tips for life... ).
 </p>